-In 2019, the Company obtained a short term working capital facility from a commercial bank at market rate.
+In 2019, the Company obtained a short term working capital facility from a commercial bank which carried an interest rate of 3% (31 December 2019: 3%) per annum.
 This loan facility was repaid on 18 March 2020.
-The loan was subject to applicable financial covenants.

 c) Reconciliation of financing cash flows